GitauHarrison/notes/web_development/personal_blog/working_with_database.md

         return 'Body <>'.format(self.body)
 ```

 The `timestamp` field will be responsible for showing what time a user made a comment.
 It uses the standard `utcnow` time convention.
 It is recommended that `utc` be used rather than the local time zone.
+Imagine visitors of your blog reside in different timezones.
+To manage each visitor's timezone in our application can be a hectic task.
+Instead, we resort to using the conventional `utc` which is a standard time conversion.

 When you pass a function as a default, SQLAlchemy will set the field to the value of calling that function.
 Note that I am using `utcnow` and not the result of calling `utcnow()`.
 I have excluded the `()` because using it will give us the result of that function.
 We do not want to pass the result of the function to our field, rather we let SQLAlchemy do that using the argument `default`.

 As earlier mentioned, `user_id` in _Comment Table_ is a foreign key.
-To declare it in our model, we use `db.ForeignKey()`, for which SQLAlchemy user lowercase letters.
+To declare it in our _Comment_ model, we use `db.ForeignKey()`, for which SQLAlchemy user lowercase letters.
 If the word is multi_worded, then the snake_case convention is applied.

 We referrence the _Comment Table_ in the _User Table_ using `db.relationship`.
 The first argument in `db.relationship` is the name of the table we are referrencing, in this case it is the _Comment Table_.
 It is used conventionally on the 'one' side of the relationship to referrence the 'many' side of the same relationship.